wandeg/search-matcher/README.md

 # People you may know:
 This appears on an individual's profile.
 It is based on several factors such as: mutual friends, similar search parameters, results that appear most frequently in your searches and users with similar properties such as tags, and company.
+If you have no searches you will be matched to people with no searches.

 All search and profile matching is done by and elementary form of collaborative filterting using an Euclidean distance calculator that analyzes a user against the rest of the users